 Facilitate a concerted effort in cooperation with member countries and organizations to make Arctic scientific data more accessible to researchers worldwide.
 Build or facilitate mechanism so that worldwide researchers can access to all Arctic data and download them.

-SAON will supportsupports the development of observation series and the access to free, open and high quality data from a network of selected observing systems that have been identified as providing key information in assessing and understanding the ongoing changes in the Arctic on an overarching level.
+Support the development of observation series and the access to free, open and high quality data from a network of selected observing systems that have been identified as providing key information in assessing and understanding the ongoing changes in the Arctic on an overarching level.

 Be the main hub for data sharing and the coordination of international Arctic research.
 The 'go-to' source for Arctic observing information and reference.
 The platform to learn about initiatives or to access programs or data.